cartman1978/dev_fab-service/README.md

     - From Django Allauth containing the username, email, and password.
   - Userprofile
     - Model containing the user's details for future orders.
-  - Wishlist
-    - Contains a list of items that the user has liked.

 - Service
   - Items